KarasDominik/to-do-list/README.md

 Plans for further updates:
 - Change frontend implementation from basic HTML / CSS / JavaScript to React.js to enhance user experience
 - Add new functionalities regarding tasks, such as recurring tasks

+### What makes this app unique?

+There are many to-do lists out there, but not as many good ones.
+The advantages of this project are:
+- User interface - The very basic, but yet effective graphical interface enables us to use the application straight from the browser without the need to use Postman or other HTTP client.
+- Docker - the containerization of the app made it easy for users to run it and for me to deploy it.
+Having the application packed into container, I have the possibility to deploy it onto AWS very quickly and easily.
+- Tests - To ensure the server works as expected, there are plenty of tests that include integration, web and unit tests.
+The server has been thoroughly tested, which is demonstrated by its high level of test coverage equal to almost 100%.